How to Register a Drone in Tonga(c) Pixabay

 • Total weight

-• Locations of where you intend to use the drone
+• Locations where you intend to use the drone

 • The purpose for using the drone (can be recreational if just taking holiday photos or state otherwise)